pycontracts/contractpython/README.md

 ## Testing
 * The code can be tested either using the integrated test suite
-* ... or using the "Americal Fuzzer Loop"
+* ... or using the "American Fuzzer Loop"

 ## Dependencies
 * The Meson Build System
 * Google Test
+* afl (in case you want to fuzzy-test)

 ## Building contractpython
 ```